Orion Platform features available in SAM

 Customize your SAM environment

 Customize dashboards, colors, logo, views, widgets, and charts in the Orion Web Console.
-Specify what other users can see on views, or what type of data appears for different objects.
+Specify what other users can see on modern dashboards and views, as well as what type of data appears for different objects.

 Create custom properties for nodes and applications.
 For example, add a custom property to identify IIS nodes.